Gwybod cyn i chi fynd

 Am dan y warchodfa

-From the top of Roundton Hill it's easy to see why an Iron Age hillfort was once sited here - the vantage point offers great viewing across the surrounding countryside.
-In later years miners worked the hill for lead and barites.
-Today, the geological and industrial landscapes of Roundton Hill have created a variety of habitats where specialist plants have taken hold.
+From the top of Roundton Hill it's easy to see why an Iron Age hillfort was once sited here - the vantage point offers spectacular views across the surrounding countryside.
+In later years miners worked the hill for lead and barites; today, the old mines provide perfect conditions for roosting bats.
+The geological and industrial landscapes of Roundton Hill have created a variety of habitats where specialist plants have taken hold.
 Perhaps the most significant of these are the 'spring ephemerals' - tiny ground-hugging plants that thrive on areas of thin, dry soil.
-At one time bats may have played a part in ancient rituals but today they are protected in roosts within the old mine adits.

-Views from the top of Roundton can be spectacular at any time of year, but to catch the ‘spring ephemerals’ you need to get there early – March/April.
-Throughout the Spring and Summer, bird song fills the air; also keep your eyes peeled for butterflies, making use of the varied habitats.
+Views from the top of Roundton can be spectacular at any time of year.
+To catch the ‘spring ephemerals’ you need to get there early – March/April.
+Spring is the best time to see anhd hear the birds and Summer is perfect for butterfly spotting.
+In the autumn, look out for fungi, particularly the colourful waxcap species which thrive in the grassland.

 Follow this reserve on social media using #RoundtonHill